ska-sa/katgpucbf/misc/xbgpu/README.md

 license classifier in the `setuptools.setup()` function in [setup.py](setup.py) that will need to be updated.
 6. Most of the repos documentation is just in the form of readmes and inline commenting.
 It is worth investigating something like [sphinx](http://www.sphinx-doc.org) that can generate a proper readthedocs page for this repo.
+There is currently a [docs](./docs) directory in this repo where some documentation has been stored.
+This will need to be incorporated into the formal documentation at some stage.
 7. The [unit tests](test/tensorcore_xengine_core_test.py) for the TensorCoreXEngineCore are executed in python and take a long time to verify.
 This verification should be moved to C as is done in some of the other unit tests.
 8. The [spead2_send_test.py](test/spead2_send_test.py) file has some TODOs that can improve the test coverage.
 These